carefree0910/carefree-portable/README.md

 This will generate a `cfport.json` with a pre-defined `requirement` in the `python_requirements` field.

-> Again, you may notice that the pre-defined `requirement` starts with `$pip` instead of `pip`.
+> You may notice that the pre-defined `requirement` starts with `$pip` instead of `pip`.
 This is important because it can tell `carefree-portable` 📦️ to use the correct `pip` executable when packaging your project.

 ## Examples